rhusha-bh/system/README.md

 ## Backend Not Starting

-Make sure you are inside:
+Ensure you are inside the following directory:

 ```text
 src/backend